On a measurable analogue of small topological full groups II: Topological rank two for rank one transformations

 Of course this support might be empty, but observe that if the supports of the remaining $U_m$'s are very small then $V_n$ will actually be very close to $U_n$.
 The sequence $(V_n)$ obtained this way is called the \textbf{disjointification} of the sequence $(U_n)$.

 We are now ready to prove the main result of this section.

-\begin{thm} Let $T$ be a rank one transformation.
-Then the topological rank of its $\LL^1$ full group $[T]_1$ is equal to $2$. \end{thm} \begin{proof} Let $(p_n)_{n\in\N}$ be the increasing enumeration of prime numbers.
+\begin{theo} Let $T$ be a rank one transformation.
+Then the topological rank of its $\LL^1$ full group $[T]_1$ is equal to $2$. \end{theo} \begin{proof} Let $(p_n)_{n\in\N}$ be the increasing enumeration of prime numbers.
 Let $\epsilon_n$ be a sequence of positive real numbers decreasing to zero, e.g. $\epsilon_n=2^{-n}$.
 Let $(A_n)$ be a one-dimensional ranking of $T$.

 Using lemma \ref{lem: generating alternating group}, one can now build by induction an increasing sequence of integers $(k_n)$ and positive real numbers $(\delta_n)$ such that for all $n$, if we let then the following conditions are satisfied. \begin{enumerate}[(i)] \item Any element $V_n$ which is $\delta_n$-close to $U_n$ satisfies that the group generated by $T$ and $V_n$ contains every element of $\mathfrak A_{A_{k_n,T}}$ up to an $\epsilon_n$ error. \item For every $m<n$, we have $\displaystyle p_m\sum_{k=m+1}^{n}\mu(\supp U_k)< \delta_m$. \item We have $k_n\geq 4^{n2^n+2^n}$. \end{enumerate}